 Benefits to the Industry

-A major push towards implementation of IFRS has been coming from the Industry.
+A major push towards implementation of the International Financial Reporting Standards has been coming from the Industry.
 The reason for the same is that the Industry would be able to raise capital from foreign markets at a lower cost if it can create confidence in the minds of the foreign investor that their financial statements comply with globally accepted accounting standards.

 With diversity in accounting standards from country to country, enterprises which operate in different countries face a multitude of accounting requirements prevailing in different countries.
 The burden of financial reporting is lessened with convergence of accounting standards because it simplifies the process of preparing the individual and group financial statements and thereby reduces the cost of preparing the financial statements.